montyr75/number_guessing/polymer_controls_in_an_angular_2_form_with_dart.md

 Let's assume you're sold on the advantages of using Polymer controls in your Angular form.
 Do they work?
 Are there problems?
 The answer to both questions is "Yes."

 ### Problems
 Out of the box, Polymer's paper elements aren't designed to interact with `NgForm`, `NgControl`, or even `NgModel`.
-So if you just replace your controls with a `<paper-input>` and a `<paper-button>`, you'll find that nothing behaves as you'd like.
+If you just replace your controls with a `<paper-input>` and a `<paper-button>`, you'll find that nothing behaves as you'd like.
 No two-way binding, no validation integration with the form, no `ngSubmit` event, and your dog will stop coming when you call.
 Exceptions will be thrown!
 It's a mess.

 A standard developer would give up right there and go cry to Bootstrap, but we 10x developers persevere in the face of adversity, right?